MABSworkshop/MABSworkshop.github.io/submission.md

 All accepted papers will be printed in the AAMAS workshop proceedings.
 In addition, following the tradition of the previous MABS workshops, we intend to publish the accepted papers, after a further reviewing process, in Springer-Verlag's Multi-Agent-Based Simulation book series, LNAI.

 ## Important dates
-* Submission deadline: 5th of February 2021
+* Submission deadline: 1st of March 2021
 * Notification of acceptance/rejection: 10th of March 2021
 * Camera-ready submission deadline: 10th of April 2021
 * Workshop dates: 3rd or 4th of May 2021